jbjbjb1/file-metadata-scanner/README.md

-# file-metadata-scanner
+# Readme
-## Purpose
-Search through a directory and extract all file metadata
+The purpose of this code is to search through a directory (and subdirectories) and extract all file metadata.

 ## Work done so far
 * Run the example in the \example folder to see the metadata extracted by Tika (works on Windows/Linux).